atweiden/finn/doc/Syntax.md

 outside of the file in which they're declared.

 The third key difference is that Sectional Blocks, if specially marked, generate files on-disk from Sectional Block Content.
+This enables Finn to generate a full codebase from its source files.

 A basic Sectional Block looks like this: